-In June 2015, the Company's shareholders approved the 2015 Stock Incentive Plan (the 2015 Plan), which has subsequently been amended, as approved by the Company's shareholders, on multiple occasions, including in 2017 and 2018.
-Under the 2015 Plan, stock options (including incentive stock options), stock appreciation rights, restricted stock awards, performance awards and other share- or cash-based awards may be issued at the discretion of the Board of Directors from time to time.
+In June 2015, the Company's shareholders approved the 2015 Stock Incentive Plan (the 2015 Plan), which has subsequently been amended, as approved by the Company's shareholders, on multiple occasions.
+Under the 2015 Plan, stock options (including incentive stock options), stock appreciation rights, restricted stock awards, performance awards and other share- or cash-based awards may be issued at the discretion of the Compensation & Human Capital Committee of the Board from time to time.
 No ordinary shares are to be granted under previously approved plans, including the Company's 2000, 2004, 2007, 2010 and Assumed Stock Incentive Plans.
-All awards previously granted and outstanding under these prior plans remain subject to the terms of those prior plans.
+Any awards previously granted and outstanding under these prior plans remain subject to the terms of those prior plans.

-At December 31, 2021, approximately 9.3million ordinary shares (2020 12.1 million ordinary shares) were reserved for future grants under the 2015 Plan.
-As of December 31, 2021 and December 31, 2020, stock options, restricted stock awards, performance stock units and restricted stock units have been granted under the stock incentive plans.
+At December 31, 2022, approximately 11.4 million ordinary shares were reserved for future grants under the 2015 Plan.
+As of December 31, 2022, stock options, restricted stock awards, PSUs, RSUs, long-term cash incentive awards and certain other cash-based awards have been granted under the stock incentive plans.